-As mentioned above, the safest course of action is only to link to legitimate sites and not to deep link, but to effectively link to the front page and allow the user to navigate to the specific resource themselves.
-However this can be frustrating and the user may not get to the specific item to which you intended to refer.
+As mentioned above, the safest course of action is only to link to legitimate sites and not to deep link but to effectively link to the front page and allow the user to navigate to the specific resource themselves unless the site you link to agrees otherwise.
+However this can be frustrating and the user may not get to the item to which you are specifically wanting to guide them.
 You should consider the balance of risk/benefit and needs of the project.
 Really this is a judgement call.
 It is always worth checking the relevant site's terms and conditions to see what their policy on linking is.
 If you are deep linking, then you may want to get specific consent for doing so.
 Usually these are forthcoming as it is a form of marketing to be linked from sites which potential customers visit.
 At the very least, it is worth including provision in your own terms and conditions to say in effect that links are provided for ease of reference and users should abide by the linked-to sites terms and conditions and ensure they are not infringing copyright.
 Of course the other downside of links is that they break and/or become out of date!
 When this happens your own resource can become less useful.
 This is one of the specific areas in which ReStore can provide assistance.